icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 title: Preprocessor directives
 ---

-The preprocessor only operates on lines beginning with a `#` character (ignoring any leading whitespace).
-These lines are called _preprocessor directives_.
+The preprocessor operates on lines beginning with a `#` character (ignoring any leading whitespace).
+These s lines are called _preprocessor directives_.

 ## Lexical grammar

-Lines which do not match a preprocessor directive are mapped to `source_block` tokens in the lexical grammar.
-The contents of these `source_block` tokens are passed as input to the main grammar.

 ```ebnf {% showTitle=false %}
 // These are opaque strings that exist outside of the preprocessor directive grammar.